rescript-react-native/rescript-react-native/reason-react-native/src/apis/Style.md

 and values usually match how CSS works on the web, except names are written using camel casing, e.g `backgroundColor` rather than `background-color`.

-The `style` prop accept what the style functions return.
+The `style` prop accepts values returned by the `style()` constructor.
 That's the simplest way to pass styles.
 You can also pass an array or list of styles - the last style in the array has precedence, so you can use this to mix & inherit styles.

 ⚠️ _Note that when a component grows in complexity, it is often cleaner to use [`StyleSheet.create`](/bs-react-native/en/docs/apis/StyleSheet/) to define several styles in one place_.

-We have made different styles function because React Native have various components that accept different styles properties.
+We have made different style constructors because React Native have various components that accept different styles props.
 For example `View` doesn't accept `color` (only `Text` does).

 ## Table of Content